-In addition to the COM approval process provided in this policy, COM Personnel shall report their Outside Arrangements with Industry through the regular university conflicts of interest disclosure process, using the Request for an Exemption/Disclosure Under Section 112.313(12)(h), Florida Statutes, available online at http://www.coi.ucf.edu/forms.html, at least annually and more often as needed to disclose new relationships.
-All such reports are open to the public.
+In addition to the COM approval process provided in this policy, COM Personnel shall report their Outside Arrangements with Industry through the regular university conflicts of interest and commitment disclosure process, using the Potential Outside Activity, Employment, and Conflict of Interest Commitment Disclosure (AA-21) available online at http://argis.research.ucf.edu/coi/, at least annually and more often as needed to disclose new relationships.
+All such reports are subject to the public records requests.